dronomyio/Autonomous_Trade_Analytics/README.md

 2. Connect to real brokerage APIs by extending `market_connector.py`
 3. Implement additional verification metrics
 4. Enhance the dashboard with more visualizations
+5. Expand the financial tools module with additional analytics
+6. Integrate machine learning models for prediction

 ## License